Easy As Cookies

 separating eggs into 3 bowls

 Prepare a 15x10x1-inch jelly roll pan (affiliate link) now.
 Line it with parchment, and then spray it with cooking spray.
-You need the parchment - don't skip it, and don't try a silicone baking mat.
+Don't skip this step.

 egg whites beaten into soft peaks